arangodb/docs-hugo/site/content/3.11/http/documents.md

           required: false
           description: |
-            If the "If-None-Match" header is given, then it must contain exactly one Etag.
-The document is returned, if it has a different revision than the given Etag.
+            If the "If-None-Match" header is given, then it must contain exactly one ETag.
+The document is returned, if it has a different revision than the given ETag.
 Otherwise an *HTTP 304* is returned.
           schema:
             type: string
         - name: If-Match